ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

 # High-résolution satellite images for human density predicition

-We show here after how to build a human density map prediction for a certain country using one of our built predictive model.
-In this tutorial, we use Japan as example.
+Here after, we describe step by step how to build a human density map prediction for a certain country using one of our built predictive model.
+In this tutorial, we use Japan as example, feel free to send an email at [youcef.kacer@gmail.com](youcef.kacer@gmail.com) if you face any problem, or directly open an [issue](http://github.com/ykacer/CES_Data_Scientist_2016/issues).

 ## Bring metadata
-We need a list of Japanese cities with their surfaces (and populations, not mandatory, only useful to compute error on prediction).
+First of all, we need a list of Japanese cities with their surfaces (and optionally populations, only useful to compute error on prediction).
 [Wikipedia](https://en.wikipedia.org/wiki/List_of_cities_in_Japan) brings us such a table taken from Japan Institute from 2007.
-Just copy paste the table in a csv file and rename header for surface (from 'area' to 'SURFACE'), header for population (from 'population' to 'PMUN13') and header for city name (from 'city' to 'LIBMIN').
+Just copy paste the table in a csv file and rename header for surface (from 'area' to 'SURFACE'), header for population (from 'population' to 'PMUN15') and header for city name (from 'city' to 'LIBMIN').
 This is just a pure formatting convention.
 The file should look like this :

 <pre>
-LIBMIN				 	Japanese 	Prefecture 	PMUN13	 	SURFACE
+LIBMIN				 	Japanese 	Prefecture 	PMUN15	 	SURFACE

 Nagoya					名古屋市	 Aichi 		 2,283,289 	 326.45